Hiker in waterproof pants on a rain-soaked mountain trail

 The Fjällräven Keb Trousers represent a completely different philosophy from membrane-based waterproof pants.
 The G-1000 HeavyDuty Eco fabric is a 65% polyester / 35% organic cotton blend that's inherently wind-resistant and highly abrasion-resistant, with weather resistance provided by Greenland Wax impregnation rather than a membrane laminate.
 You can adjust the weather resistance level by applying more or less Greenland Wax — wax it heavily for full rain protection, or use minimal wax on dry summer trips for maximum breathability.
 This system has been Fjällräven's approach for decades, and it genuinely works.

-At 19 oz and $399, the Keb Trousers are the heaviest and most expensive pants in our test group.
+At 19 oz and $399, the Keb Trousers are the heaviest and most expensive pants in this roundup.
 They're not the right choice if you're trying to shave grams on a long-distance thru-hike.
 They're the right choice if you want a pair of trail pants that will outlast multiple seasons of hard use, perform across a wide temperature range from cold alpine to warm valley, and look appropriate in a trail town restaurant.
-We've seen pairs of Keb Trousers that are 10+ years old and still going strong.
+Owners routinely report pairs of Keb Trousers that are 10+ years old and still going strong.

 Pros